INSTUMENTS IN OUR COLLECTION

 |

-''FAIR ORGAN 'TREVITHICK'This organ was built in 1991 by David Leach, a highly regarded manufacturer for his quality and sound.
+''FAIR ORGAN 'TREVITHICK'Built in 1991 by renowned organ builder David Leach, this fairground organ is celebrated for its exceptional build quality and rich sound.